hamstie/meanwell-bic2mqtt/README.md

    - Configure Device charge and discharge values for your bic device (be careful !!)
    - Disable charge controller [CHARGE_CONTROL] Id/0/Enabled=0
  - Start bic2mqtt.py and test the limit of charging/discharging:publish some charge values by hand (topic:<main-app>/inv/0/charge/set)
- - After all enable the pid controller and configure the P-I-D parameter of the pid
+ - After all enable the pid controller and configure the P-I-D parameter (hot config is possible with cfgReload)

 # Examples
 Example code to control battery charging and discharging with cbic2200.py depending on the electricity smart-meter grid-power.